cdeboever3/pptmut/README.md

 You will also need to install the project specific python package from this repository.
 If you are using Anaconda, I'd recommend making a new environment.
-From the `pptmut` directory, you can change into `pypptmut` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the pypptmut package and have these changes instantly propagated.
+From the `pptmut` directory, you can change into `projectpy` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the projectpy package and have these changes instantly propagated.

-## R
+### R

 You will need an R installation linked with rpy2 that is installed for the python installation that you will run the notebooks with.
 You will need to install Bioconductor and Gviz.

+### Variant calling and GTFuse

+If you want to do the variant calling with GTFuse, you'll need a working version of GTFuse in your path.
+You'll also need the html5lib python package.